 Moving from one level to another requires organisations to develop processes in several areas:

-- Benefits management is needed to move from Level 2 to 3
+- Benefits management is necessary to move from Level 2 to 3.

-- Project portfolio management is needed to move from Level 3 to 4
+- Project portfolio management is necessary to move from Level 3 to 4.

-The key process area at Level 2 involves introducing a project management methodology.
+The critical process area at Level 2 involves introducing a project management methodology.
 It might be an in-house developed method or something from the public domain, such as PRINCE2.
-The important point is that all project managers have a framework within which to work, and the organisation has effective support structures.
+The critical point is that all project managers have a framework to work with, and the organisation has effective support structures.
 Once this is in place, there is less reliance on personal heroics and more emphasis on repeatable and measurable success.

-The key process area at Level 3 focuses on benefits management.
+The critical process area at Level 3 focuses on benefits management.
 As surprising as it may seem, many organisations do not look at whether projects have delivered the benefits envisaged at the start.
-Success is only measured by whether projects have delivered against cost, time, scope and quality criteria.
+Success is only measured by whether projects have been delivered against cost, time, scope and quality criteria.
 As benefits are not usually realised immediately at the end of projects, it is necessary to revisit projects after a short period to see whether the benefits have accrued.
-If not, the organisation should seek to identify why, and identify any actions necessary to realise the benefits.
+If not, the organisation should identify why and identify any actions required to realise the benefits.

-Each key process area contributes to an improvement in the organisation's project management capability, which in turn enables goal attainment.
+Each key process area contributes to an improvement in the organisation's project management capability, enabling goal attainment.